What’s So Bad About Inflammation, Anyway?

 Prolonged inflammation is thus what is detrimental to health and the start of certain diseases, causing dysfunction at the cellular level.
 “Cells that are chronically inflamed create a barrier at the cell membrane that won’t allow the raw materials needed for cell function — like nutrients and hormones — to enter them in adequate amounts,” Dr. Cole says.
 “Chronic inflammation on the cell membrane also won’t allow waste or toxins generated by cell metabolism to escape the cell normally, which causes the cells to become toxic over time.”
 It cuts off the capacity of cells to be nourished and detox, two of the fundamental elements of cellular metabolism, creating a barrier to health on a basic biological level.

 Dr. Cole points out that the most common causes of cell damage and inflammation come via “poor diets loaded with processed sugar and denatured fats such as hydrogenated oils.”
-Additional causes include exposure to toxins in beauty products, cleaning products, insecticides, and pesticides vis a vis foods, plastics, pollution, and other environmental aggressors.
-Some of these factors are within our control — like managing what we put into our bodies as nutrition, or onto our bodies as with beauty and personal care products — but not all.
+Additional causes include exposure to toxins in beauty products, cleaning products, insecticides, and pesticides vis-a-vis foods, plastics, pollution, and other environmental aggressors.
+Some of these factors are within our control — like managing what we put into our bodies as nutrition or onto our bodies as with beauty and personal care products — but not all.

 Managing inflammation can take many forms, but one of functional medicine’s most popular ways of doing so is by overhauling the diet intentionally.
 “We create an anti-inflammatory and healing environment by eliminating processed ‘junk’ foods high in added sugar, as well as foods that contain bad fats like vegetable oil, corn oil, canola oil, and trans fats,” he says.
-In addition to dietary choices and minimizing exposure to toxins, Dr. Cole emphasizes that stress management and tending to your mental health, prioritizing sleep, committing to regular exercise, and posture and spinal alignment, are other important ways to help moderate inflammation.
+In addition to dietary choices and minimizing exposure to toxins, Dr. Cole emphasizes that stress management and tending to your mental health, prioritizing sleep, committing to regular exercise, and posture and spinal alignment are other important ways to help moderate inflammation.

 Dr. Cole’s patients subscribe to his “5 R’s of Cellular Healing” methodology.
 The first ‘R’ is for removing the source.
 “By this, we mean that we must stop throwing gas on the fire if we want to put the fire out,” he says.
 “In the case of cellular inflammation, we must remove the things driving chronic inflammation in the body.”
 As mentioned, sugar, bad fats, and toxins top this list.
 Once these external aggressors to health have been removed to the extent possible, it empowers the body to function as intended, achieving optimally healthy states more easily.
-Dr. Cole is adamant that these lifestyle steps are what allow his treatment plans — eating a nutrient-rich, whole food diet, getting adequate exercise and sleep, managing stress, and getting spinal adjustments at the chiropractor — to have an even greater impact.
+Dr. Cole is adamant that these lifestyle steps are what allow his treatment plans — eating a nutrient-rich, whole food diet, getting adequate exercise and sleep, managing stress, and getting spinal adjustments at the chiropractor — to have an even more significant impact.

 Who Stands to Benefit?